Richard Ellsasser: Life and career

 In 1946, he embarked on a transcontinental tour of the United States that visited 27 states in two months.
 In the middle of the tour, on his 20th birthday, his airplane crashed near Stockton, California.
 Ellsasser and others were unharmed, but the tour's secretary William Akers died.
 He went on to complete the tour, having performed for over 40,000 people.

 Ellsasser later went on to study at the School of Theology at Boston University, and the School of Religion at the University of Southern California (where he earned a Master's Degree in Theology).
 Ellsasser also earned a Doctorate from Boston University.

 For many years, Ellsasser was Minister of Music at Wilshire United Methodist Church in Los Angeles, California, where he later created and directed a series of music festivals.
-In later years, he became Minister of Recitals at the First Congregational Church in Los Angeles.
+In later years, he became Minister of Recitals at the First Congregational Church of Los Angeles.
 NBC featured the young organist on the air with the production of "The Ellsasser Show."
 He had perfect pitch, and was also gifted in the art of improvisation and often included an improvisation as part of his concerts.
 This was typically in the form of a submitted theme in a sealed envelope.

-Additionally, he was founder and, for several seasons director of the Bach Circle of Boston.
+Additionally, he was founder and, for several seasons, director of the Bach Circle of Boston.

 A prolific recording artist, Ellsasser made numerous "private label" recordings during the 1950s for MGM Records, primarily at the Hammond Castle Museum in Gloucester, Massachusetts.
 He also recorded several albums for Kapp Records.

 During the 1960s, Ellsasser became a faculty member at the National Music Camp in Interlochen, Michigan.

 In 1967, Ellsasser recorded two albums for Nonesuch Records at the Hammond Castle Museum.
 Shortly after completing these recordings, he suffered a stroke, which forced him into retirement.
-He came out of retirement in January 1972 when he accepted a position as Minister of Music at the United Baptist Church of Jamaica Plain, MA (Boston); this was his last church position.
+He came out of retirement in January 1972 when he accepted a position as Minister of Music at the United Baptist Church of Jamaica Plain, Massachusetts (Boston); this was his last church position.
 He continued to conduct workshops, accompany musicals and perform in a few concerts during the last year of his life.
-He died on August 9, 1972 in New York City, some six weeks prior to what would have been his 46th birthday.
+He died on August 9, 1972, in New York City, some six weeks prior to what would have been his 46th birthday.

-Ellsasser is (presumed to have been) the composer of the famous Rondo in G for organ, falsely attributed to John Bull.